secure-software-engineering/upcy/README.md

 ### Re-Run experiments
-The main class for re-running UpCy is `de.upb.upcy.MainComputeUpdateSuggestion`.
+The main class for re-running UpCy is `de.upb.upcy.update.MainComputeUpdateSuggestion`.
 To re-run the experiments, download the [experimental-results_dataset.zip](https://zenodo.org/record/7037674#.YxDXFOxBzUY) and unzip it on your local machine.
-Then pass the unzipped folder as an argument to the class `de.upb.upcy.MainComputeUpdateSuggestion`.
+Then pass the unzipped folder as an argument to the class `de.upb.upcy.update.MainComputeUpdateSuggestion`.
 The code then clones each repository and executes UpCy on each project and with each update step given in the `_update-steps.csv` files.